 California Combo Tax Attorney & CPA for Construction Companies

 Everyone in the construction industry is impacted by complex tax regulations, which often lie at the center of costly yet avoidable lawsuits, IRS disputes, and contractual disputes.
 If you own a construction company, are a construction contractor, or plan to start a construction business in California, not only must you comply with state and federal tax codes; you must also ensure that you are prepared for the possibility of a Federal (IRS), or California (EDD, CDTFA and FTB) tax audit or criminal tax investigation.
-The IRS audits construction companies so frequently, it has even developed a construction tax guide strictly for examinations within this industry.

 At the Tax Law Office of David W. Klasing, we are California tax attorneys & CPAs with a long record of success representing construction companies, construction workers, and independent contractors in civil and criminal audits, Appeals & Litigation before the IRS, in addition to California tax agencies such as the Franchise Tax Board (FTB) and Office of Tax Appeals (OTA).
 Equipped with over 20 years of business bookkeeping and accounting experience, including more than a decade of public accounting auditing experience, our California construction tax lawyers & CPAs can protect and advise your small or large business on all of the issues impacting your profits, from service tax on construction contracts to accounting for percentage of completion.
 Whether you need help preparing your business for an IRS audit, are concerned about criminal tax exposure, or have questions about the best accounting methods for construction companies, our office delivers an unmatched level of personal, practical service.